aidanwinters/server_wiki/README.md

 1. Marlowe: please email David.Quigley@ucsf.edu for a new account
 2. Norgay/Tenzing: please email Aidan.winters@ucsf.edu with your desired username and follow instructions to reset password

+### Things to know to use Command Line Interface (CLI):
+There are several commands that you need to know to comfortably use Marlowe.
+A few of those include: `ls`, `cd`, `ssh`, `vim/nano`

+This tutorial is pretty good to learn more: https://www.educative.io/blog/bash-shell-command-cheat-sheet

 ---

 ### Logging in to Marlowe
 Marlowe is a computing cluster (also called a server) with 9 compute nodes and one 'head' or 'login' node that must first be accessed before accessing any of the compute nodes.
 We access this login node through our local computer (aka your laptop/desktop computer).
+Below are the basic commands for ssh but <strong>I highly recommend you use the ssh config method (<a href="#ssh_config">described below</a>)</strong>

 To log into the head node, type the following on your local computer:
 ```
 ssh <my_username>@marlowe.cc.ucsf.edu